congajs/conga-profiler/README.md

     dashboard: true

     # optional, if omitted, true is used
-    # specify whether or not to collection configuration data on each request
+    # specify whether or not to collect configuration data on each request
     collect_config: true

     # required